argonne-lcf/THAPI/README.md

 ## clprof.sh (iprof)

 `clprof.sh` also often aliased as `iprof` is another wrapper around the OpenCL tracer.
-It gives agregated profiling information.
+It gives aggregated profiling information.

 ```
 iprof: a tracing / summarizer of OpenCL Calls